-Monitoring: Receive a complaint or noxious weeds observed during a routine inspection.

-Action Thresholds: Observe no weeds of public health significance in close proximity to a structure.
+Monitoring: Receipt of a complaint or noxious weeds observed during a routine inspection.
+Action Thresholds: No weeds of public health significance in close proximity to a structure.
 Nuisance or aesthetic weeds, 25% in 100 ft2 or at IPM technician's discretion.